jaymanvirk/jaymanvirk/README.md

 #### About me

 - 📚 Currently pursuing a Master's in Data Science at CU Boulder
-- 🎃 Working on an artificial language tutor
+- 🎤 Working on an ML powered voice library
 - 🗿 Trying new certificates in DS